airlock-presales/airlock-iam-helm-chart/README.md

 * UI resources
 * Instance settings in <code>instance.properties</code>

 All applications of the same instance must have access to the same content.
 How you achieve that is up to you but one obvious, simple way is to mount the same volume into all deployments.
-This requires a type of storage supporting ReadWriteMany or ReadOnlyMany, if you have at least one sandboxed application.
+This requires a type of storage supporting ReadWriteMany or ReadOnlyMany, if you have chose appDeploymentStrategy 'multi'.

 Unfortunately, logging may make the situation a bit more complicated.
 If you opt to have Airlock IAM ship to an Elasticsearch server, each replica will forcibly first write the logs to files before they are forwarded.
 By default, these files are also in the instance directory, leading to concurrent write access on text files.

-To alleviate this challenge, the Helm chart uses StatefulSets if the number of replicas is greater than 1.
-It will also mount a dedicated volume onto the logs directory.
-It is best to make sure reasonable values have been set for persistence to avoid problems.
-Understand that persistence can be defined "globally" in <code>persistence</code> as well as per applications <code>iam.apps.\<application-name\>.sandbox.persistence</code>, with the latter overriding the former.
+To alleviate this challenge, the Helm chart forces an emptyDir() volume on the logs subdirectory and turns of local logging, if the number of replicas is greater than 1.

 ### <code>instance.properties</code>

 For many settings in <code>instance.properties</code>, the Helm chart provides easy configuration possibilities, in <code>iam.apps.\<application-name\>.path</code> and <code>iam.instanceProperties[]</code>.
-There are also multiple sections to define environment variables which can be used to almost all other settings, e.g. in <code>iam.apps.\<application-name\>.sandbox.env</code>, <code>iam.instanceProperties[].env</code>, and <code>env</code>.
-Finally, a few settings are pre-defined in the Helm chart and should not be overriden:
+There are also multiple sections to define environment variables which can be used to almost all other settings, e.g. in <code>iam.apps.\<application-name\>.dedicatedDeployment.env</code>, <code>iam.instanceProperties[].env</code>, and <code>env</code>.
+Finally, a few settings are pre-defined in the Helm chart and should not be overwritten:

 * IAM_CONFIG_FORMAT
 * IAM_HEALTH_PORT